 1. Find Out What You Can Use as Collateral

-Most traditional lenders have roughly the same definitions of what constitutes collateral.
+Most traditional lenders have similar definitions regarding what constitutes collateral.
 There are the assets you own outright and the assets that still have loans against them.
-Don’t worry too much if you already have a loan secured against your main asset (like your house); the new lender will often agree to refinance your existing loan as part of the process.
+If you have a loan secured against your home, the lender will often want to refinance the debt.

-2. Maintain Detailed Records of Your Assets’ Value
+3. Maintain Detailed Records of Your Asset’s Value

 Ask an independent auditor to value your asset at the earliest opportunity.
 It’s a good idea to record the asset on your business’s balance sheet from day one.
 Your ability to keep accurate financial records will play a part in the decision-making process.

-Once you have a loan offer, it’s a good idea to run it past an independent financial advisor, especially if you aren’t a financial expert yourself.
-You need to understand the risks fully before you commit.
-After all, you’re effectively signing over your asset to the bank until you’ve repaid that loan in full.
+Once you have a loan offer, it’s a good idea to run it past an independent financial advisor.
+Understand the risks fully before you commit because you’re effectively signing over your asset to the bank until you’ve repaid the loan in full.

-What will you and your business do if the lender takes that asset?
-It’s painful to consider, but you and your financial advisor should make a plan for the worst-case scenario.
-Weigh the risks against the benefits of getting the business funding you need.
-It’s also a good idea to look for alternative funding methods at the same time—giving yourself options.
+What will your business do if the lender takes that asset?
+You and your financial advisor should make a plan for the worst-case scenario.
+Weigh the risks against the benefits and consider alternative funding methods at the same time.

-Banks tend to advertise their headline business loan rates, but that’s not to say you can’t secure a better deal if you’re willing to negotiate.
-Research viable alternatives before you go into any negotiation in order to give yourself some leverage.
+Banks are interested in getting themselves the best deal.
+Research viable alternatives before you go into any negotiation to give yourself some leverage.
 After all, you can always walk away and get your loan from another provider.

-All of these tips are vital to your chances of a successful loan application with a conventional lender—but they’re not the only things to consider.
-After reviewing your options, you might decide not to go with a traditional bank lender at all.
+All of these tips are vital to your chances of a successful loan application with a conventional lender—but they’re not the only considerations.
+After reviewing your options, you might find a traditional lending channel to be a bad fit for your needs.